 - Hire wisely: You don’t need a large staff to get your business off the ground.
 Every hire should be related to executing on your company’s core competency; most other functions can be outsourced to independent contractors (but don’t treat them like employees – the IRS doesn’t like that).
 When you are ready to hire, hire quality over quantity.
 Junior staff may be cheaper, but they can ultimately cost you more if their work is subpar or simply wrong.
 Hire experts who can be “utility players” that can fulfill multiple roles, even if they are slightly more expensive.

 - Get social with your marketing: Online marketing tools are not only effective, they’re often cheap or free.
 Start by choosing the two most important social media channels for your business (and remember, not every business needs a Facebook page) and devote an hour or two each week to queuing up a few posts through social media monitoring tools like Hootsuite.
 You can create free newsletters through sites like li or create and distribute newsletters to your mailing list very inexpensively through services like Constant Contact.
-This blog shares how you can create a sustainable social content marketing plan on just $125 a month.
 Done properly, social media can help create a community among early adopters, who can then help evangelize your business.

 - Act big: With limited resources, you must find cheap ways to create the illusion of “big” so that you look like a business that will be around for the long haul.
 A well-designed, clear, and informative web presence is absolutely essential – you can use WordPress templates to do a lot of the heavy lifting (but be sure to implement strong security on your WordPress site).
 Do everything on your own domain – your @hotmail or @aol email won’t cut it.
 Use a virtual PBX system like Grasshopper to create a call tree with multiple extensions.